vippsas/vipps-report-api/vipps-report-api.md

 The endpoint can return either CSV or JSON depending on the `Accept` header;
 both always contain the exactly same data just in different representations.
+* CSV: `Accept: text/csv`
+* JSON: `Accept: application/json`

 ### JSON

-When you have the `ledgerId` you can get the transactions with `GET:/ledgers/{ledgerID}/transactions` and get a response similar to this:
+When you have retrieved the `ledgerId` with `GET:/report/v1/ledgers`, you can get the transactions with `GET:/report/v1/ledgers/{ledgerId}/transactions` and get a response similar to this:

 ```json
 {